Fytex/H43-Serpent/README.md

 The bot auto-replicates itself in case it gets deleted by the target however killing the process won't make magic.
 The bot handles no internet connection correctly.
+The bot initializes automatically on windows (user) startup.
 The bot lib can be updated without fear of breaking the program.
 Obviously calls like `exit()` and such kill the bot.